-Services that are covered for you What you must pay when you get these services Drivers do not have medical training.
-In case of an emergency, call 911. ☐You may bring 1 companion per trip who is 18 years or older. □Cab and sedan services are available as well as transportation by stretcher if needed. □Appointments can be made up to 30 days in advance.
-Standard transportation services must be made at least 2 business days in advance.
-Weekend scheduling is available for urgent requests only.
-Urgently needed services \$15 copayment for each visit.
-A plan-covered service requiring immediate medical attention that is not an emergency is an urgently needed service if either you are temporarily outside the service area of the plan, or even if you are inside the service area of the plan, it is unreasonable given your time, place, and circumstances to obtain this service from network providers with whom the plan contracts.
-Your plan must cover urgently needed services and only charge you in-network cost sharing.
-Examples of urgently needed services are unforeseen medical illnesses and injuries, or unexpected flare-ups of existing conditions.
-However, medically necessary routine provider visits, such as annual checkups, are not considered urgently needed even if you are outside the service area of the plan or the plan network is temporarily unavailable.
+Services that are covered for you What you must pay when you get these services Urgently needed services are provided to treat a non- emergency, unforeseen medical illness, injury, or condition that requires immediate medical care but given your circumstances, it is not possible, or it is unreasonable, to obtain services from network providers.
+If it is unreasonable given your circumstances to immediately obtain the medical care from a network provider, then your plan will cover the urgently needed services from a provider out-of-network.
+Services must be immediately needed and medically necessary.
+Examples of urgently needed services that the plan must cover out of network occur if: You are temporarily outside the service area of the plan and require medically needed immediate services for an unforeseen condition but it is not a medical emergency; or it is unreasonable given your circumstances to immediately obtain the medical care from a network provider.
 You do not pay this amount if you are admitted to the hospital within 24 hours for the same condition.
 You pay these amounts until you reach the out-of-pocket maximum.
+Cost sharing for necessary urgently needed services furnished out-of-network is the same as for such services furnished in-network.
 Worldwide coverage for 'urgently needed services' when medical services are needed right away because of an illness, injury, or condition that you did not expect or anticipate, and you can't wait until you are back in our plan's service area to obtain services.
 Services provided by a dentist are not covered.

-Services that are covered for you What you must pay when you get these services Virtual behavioral visits Virtual behavioral visits lets you choose to see and speak to a mental health professional using your computer or a mobile device, like a tablet or smart phone.
+Services that are covered for you What you must pay when you get these services Virtual behavioral visits UnitedHealthcare's virtual behavioral visits lets you choose to see and speak to a mental health professional using your computer or a mobile device, like a tablet or smart phone.
 This service can be used for initial evaluation, medication management and ongoing counseling.
 Providers can't prescribe medications in all states.
-Virtual behavioral health also includes cognitive behavioral health therapy.
-Cognitive behavioral health therapy is a type of therapy that works on your thoughts and beliefs and how they affect your actions. \$15 copayment using providers that have the ability and are qualified to offer virtual behavioral visits.
-You pay these amounts until you reach the out-of-pocket maximum.
-Virtual doctor visits Virtual doctor visits lets you choose to see and speak to doctors using your computer or a mobile device, like a tablet or smart phone.
+Virtual Behavioral Health also includes cognitive behavioral health therapy.
+Cognitive behavioral health therapy is a type of therapy that works on your thoughts and beliefs and how they affect your actions. \$15 copayment using providers that have the ability and are qualified to offer virtual behavioral visits.You pay these amounts until you reach the out-of-pocket maximum.
+Virtual doctor visits UnitedHealthcare's virtual doctor visits lets you choose to see and speak to doctors using your computer or a mobile device, like a tablet or smart phone.
 These doctors are providers that have the ability to offer virtual doctor visits.
 During a virtual visit, you can ask questions, get a diagnosis and the doctor may be able to prescribe medication that, if appropriate, can be sent to your pharmacy.
 Doctors can't prescribe medications in all states.
 You can find a list of participating virtual doctors online at retiree.uhc.com. \$0 copayment using providers that have the ability and are qualified to offer virtual medical visits.
 Vision services Covered services include: Outpatient physician services provided by an ophthalmologist or optometrist for the diagnosis and treatment of diseases and injuries of the eye, including diagnosis or treatment for age-related macular degeneration or cataracts.
 Original Medicare doesn't cover routine eye exams (eye refractions) for eyeglasses/contacts. \$15 copayment for each Medicare-covered exam. ^{††} You pay these amounts until you reach the out-of-pocket maximum.